herrera-ignacio/oopnotes/README.md

 The memento pattern is used to capture the current state of an object and store it in such a manner that it can be restored at a later time without breaking the rules of encapsulation.

 [--> Reference <--](http://www.blackwasp.co.uk/Memento.aspx)

+Helps add support for Undo and/or History in an application.

  #### Motivation